merdok/homebridge-miot/docs/robotcleaner.md

 ]
 ```

+Robot cleaners are forced to local MIOT control in this plugin to avoid MiCloud rate limits.
+Per-device `forceMiCloud`, cached MiCloud sessions, and model-level MiCloud requirements are ignored after the robot model is identified.

 Matter support requires Homebridge 2.x with Matter enabled on the main bridge or on the plugin child bridge.
 If Matter is disabled or unavailable, `auto`, `matter`, and `both` fall back to the existing HomeKit switch; `hap` always uses the existing HomeKit switch.

 Matter room discovery is best-effort because Xiaomi/Roborock/Dreame/Viomi/IJAI expose rooms differently.
+It is intentionally local-only to avoid MiCloud rate limits.
 If discovery cannot find names, the plugin uses stable labels such as `Room 80001026443`.
 Use `matterRooms` to rename discovered rooms or to supply room IDs manually.

 ### Room cleaning